austin-mroz/SMORES/README.rst

 Acknowledgements
 ================

 This work is a collaboration by stokeware__.
-Sometimes we stream__.
+Sometimes we stream__ on Twitch.

 autin-mroz__ developed this while part of the `Jelfs Group`__ at Imperial College London.